 Upon completion of the course you will:

-- Apply a systems thinking approach to understand complex issues such as climate change
+- Apply a systems thinking approach to understand climate change

-- Have a full understanding of climate change adaptation concepts and solutions including: the management of ecosystem services, landscape approaches and climate smart agriculture
+- Have comprehensive understanding of climate change adaptation concepts and solutions including landscape approaches and climate smart agriculture

-- Acquire new project cycle management concepts, skills, methodologies and experiences including: participatory planning & implementation, locally-led adaptation and the importance of reflective learning next to monitoring and evaluation
+- Acquire new project management concepts and skills including: participatory planning, locally-led adaptation and reflective learning

-- Based on this be able to effectively and meaningfully contribute to implementation of climate change adaptation strategies and methodologies at the local level
+- Be able to effectively and meaningfully contribute to implementation of climate change adaptation strategies at the local level

-- Be able to effectively and meaningfully contribute to the debate on climate change adaptation in local-scale policy processes
+- Be able to effectively and meaningfully contribute to local-scale climate change adaptation policy processes

-- Have prepared a personal action plan to integrate your new knowledge and skills into your daily work at home.
+- Have prepared a personal action plan to integrate your new knowledge and skills into your daily work.

 For whom is this course?